Redmar-van-den-Berg/HiFi-assembly/README.md

 unmapped contigs, or contigs with large scale deletions can be identified from the bam file.

-The bam file is place in the `sample/bamfile` folder.
+The mapped and unmapped bam files are place in the `sample/bamfile` folder.

 ### Blast genes of interest against the contigs
 If a `genes` FASTA file has been specified, these will be blasted against the